 -Neil Caffrey and Peter Burke - White Collar

-Myron Bolitar and Windsor Horne Lockwood III - Myron Bolitar Mysteries
+-Myron Bolitar and Windsor Horne Lockwood III - Myron Bolitar Mysteries

-Sherlock Holmes and John Watson
+-Sherlock Holmes and John Watson

--Merlin and Arthur Pendragon (and Colin Morgan and Bradley James) - Merlin
+-Merlin and Arthur Pendragon (and Colin Morgan and Bradley James) - Merlin Check out this music video they made behind the scenes.

 -Jensen Ackles and Jared Padalecki and Misha Collins